Dylm54/Daily/README.md

 # Daily
-a Blog Website to write something in your head such as stories, article, etc.
+a Blog Website to write anything such as stories, article, etc.
 link: https://powerful-everglades-73525-a8f3ca986d28.herokuapp.com/